 A gifted rugby league halfback whose on-field brilliance was tragically overshadowed by a life of legal troubles culminating in a prison sentence for manslaughter.

-Craig Field's story is one of prodigious talent shadowed by profound personal turmoil.
-Emerging as a dynamic and clever halfback, he became a fan favorite at South Sydney and later played a key role in Manly-Warringah's 1996 premiership victory.
-His game intelligence and kicking skills marked him as a natural leader on the field.
-However, his career was consistently derailed by off-field incidents, including suspensions for drug use.
-These struggles followed him into retirement, escalating tragically in 2012 when, during a confrontation, he punched a man who later died.
+Craig Field, a halfback for South Sydney and Manly-Warringah, played a key role in Manly's 1996 premiership victory.
+His game intelligence and kicking skills marked him as a natural leader on the field, and he became a fan favorite.
+But off-field incidents, including suspensions for drug use, repeatedly derailed his career.
+After retirement, those struggles escalated.
+In 2012, during a confrontation, he punched a man who later died.
 Field was convicted of manslaughter and served a prison sentence.
-His life stands as a stark narrative in Australian sport, a cautionary tale of potential unfulfilled and the devastating consequences of choices made away from the bright lights of the stadium.
+His life in Australian sport is a cautionary tale of potential unfulfilled and the devastating consequences of choices made away from the stadium lights.

 1965–1980